themeteorchef/base/README.md

 - Server-only Account Creation (to prevent client-side signups)

 ###### Automatic Admin User Creation
 When developing, having a handful of user accounts to test your application with can come in handy.
-Base comes with an automated account generation script located in `server/admin/startup.coffee` that creates accounts based on an array of specified users. **Note**: by default this creates one Admin user on server startup, so make sure to customize or remove this user so the public can't access your app :)
+Base comes with an automated account generation script located in `server/admin/startup.coffee` that creates accounts based on an array of specified users. **Note: by default this creates one Admin user on server startup, so make sure to customize or remove this user so the public can't access your app**.